Danail57/Lambda_Function/README.md

 # Lambda_Function
-One of the most essential Pytho Functions is Lambda.
+One of the most essential Python Functions is Lambda.